-Once you are connected to Data API you have a capability to receive and send different messages: uplink messages from the device, debug messages, and so on...
+Once you are connected to the Data API, you have the ability to receive and send different messages: uplink messages from the device, debug messages, and so on...

 Each message contains a